Ohm’s Law Calculator

 Please provide any 2 values and click “Calculate” to get the other values in the ohm’s law equations V = I × R and P = V × I.

-Ohm’s Law is the cornerstone of electrical circuit analysis.
-Understanding and applying it is crucial whether you’re an engineer, a student, or a hobbyist.
-But complex calculations can be a pain!
-That’s why we’ve created a free, easy-to-use online Ohm’s Law calculator.
-This tool will simplify your calculations and help you master Ohm’s Law quickly.
+Ohm’s Law is essential for electrical circuit analysis, whether you’re an engineer, student, or hobbyist.
+To simplify complex calculations, we’ve created a free, easy-to-use online Ohm’s Law calculator that helps you master the concepts quickly.

 Ohm’s Law describes the relationship between voltage, current, and resistance in an electrical circuit.
 It’s a fundamental concept that allows you to design and analyze circuits and understand electricity flows.